 5. Support work-life balance

 Hard work is a prerequisite for career advancement, but that doesn’t necessarily mean committing to an endless series of lengthy workdays.
-Encourage your employees to work smart, maximize their efficiency, and leave time and energy for their nonwork interests.
+Encourage your employees to work smart, maximize their efficiency, and leave time and energy for their interests outside of work.
 This advice is especially important for remote team members who may find it difficult at times to keep work and life separate.

 The COVID-19 pandemic has caused many professionals to rethink their priorities.
 Research by our company found that 40% of workers see themselves emphasizing their personal life over their job moving forward.
 That suggests employers will be under even more pressure in the future to help their employees achieve a desirable work-life balance.